mrsalmon1976/Stateless.WorkflowEngine/README.md

 When you implement your `Workflow` classes, you can also override the following event handlers:

-1. `OnActionExecuting` - Invoked before a workflow action is executed by the engine.
+1. `OnActionExecuting(IWorkflowAction action)` - Invoked before a synchronous workflow action executes.
 Useful for logging.
+2. `OnActionExecutingAsync(IWorkflowActionAsync action, CancellationToken ct)` - Async equivalent, invoked before an async workflow action executes.
-2. `OnActionExecuted` - Invoked after a workflow action is executed by the engine.
+3. `OnActionExecuted(IWorkflowAction action)` - Invoked after a synchronous workflow action executes.
 Useful for logging.
+4. `OnActionExecutedAsync(IWorkflowActionAsync action, CancellationToken ct)` - Async equivalent, invoked after an async workflow action executes.
-3. `OnComplete` - Invoked when a workflow completes and is moved into the CompletedWorkflows collection.
+5. `OnComplete` - Invoked when a workflow completes and is moved into the CompletedWorkflows collection.
-4. `OnError` - Invoked when an error occurs within a workflow action.
+6. `OnError` - Invoked when an error occurs within a workflow action.
 Useful for error logging.
-3. `OnSuspend` - Invoked when a workflow has exceeded its configured retries, and moves into a suspended state.
+7. `OnSuspend` - Invoked when a workflow has exceeded its configured retries, and moves into a suspended state.

 ## Single Instance Workflows